fabriguespe/xmtp-subscribe-inbox/README.md

 # Subscribe Inbox - POC

-This propotype shows the possibilities of building a notification focused inbox using concepts like subscribing and content types.
+This propotype shows the possibilities of building a notification focused inbox using features like subscribe, conversation metadata and content types.

 ## Tabs